admiralorbiter/azul-analysis-tool/docs/planning/ROUTES_MODULARIZATION_PLAN.md

 ## Current State Analysis

-The `api/routes.py` file is currently **5,871 lines** long and contains multiple distinct functional areas that can be broken into separate modules.
+The `api/main_routes.py` file is currently **3,946 lines** long (reduced from 5,871 lines) and contains multiple distinct functional areas that can be broken into separate modules.
 This analysis provides a comprehensive plan for modularizing this monolithic file.

 ### Current Structure Overview